|Major Groups > Gilled Mushrooms > Dark-Spored > Oysters > Crepidotus > Crepidotus cinnabarinus|

 by Michael Kuo

-Ecology: Saprobic; growing alone, scattered, or gregariously on the dead wood of hardwoods (especially basswood and aspens); fairly rare; widely distributed east of the Great Plains, from southern Canada to Mexico.
+Ecology: Probably saprobic, but see the comments above; growing alone, scattered, or gregariously on the well decayed deadwood of hardwoods (especially basswood and aspens); fairly rare; widely distributed east of the Great Plains, from southern Canada to Mexico.
+The illustrated and described collections are from Michigan and Ohio.

-Cap: 2-18 mm across; semicircular, shell-shaped, or fan-shaped; finely hairy to more or less smooth; bright red.
+Cap: 2–18 mm across; semicircular, shell-shaped, or fan-shaped; finely fuzzy when fresh, becoming minutely pitted or more or less bald; dry; bright orangish red.

-Gills: Close or nearly distant; yellow with red edges or red overall, becoming brownish with maturity.
+Gills: Close or nearly distant; when young yellow with red edges or red overall; becoming dull brown with maturity.

 Spore Print: Brown.